densterwilson-png/task-manager/task-manager/README.md

 ## Assumptions

--Authentication was not required
+- Authentication was not required
--The application was designed for local development -No deploymnet was required per instructions.
+- The application was designed for local development
+- No deploymnet was required per instructions.

 ---